gitter-lab/pria-ams-enamine/datasets/README.md

 - **training_folds.tar.gz**: The LC1234 and MLPCN training data split into ten folds.
 This dataset with 427,300 compounds was used for cross validation and model selection.
 This dataset is derived from `master_df.csv.gz` as described in the [`preprocessing`](../preprocessing) directory.

 The original chemical screening data are available in [PubChem](https://pubchem.ncbi.nlm.nih.gov/bioassay/1272365).
+The Enamine REAL dose-response chemical screening data are also available in [PubChem](https://pubchem.ncbi.nlm.nih.gov/bioassay/1918986).

 The screening datasets were compiled from three separate sources that should all be cited if the training dataset is used in a publication:
 - Moayad Alnammi, Shengchao Liu, Spencer S. Ericksen, Gene E. Ananiev, Andrew F. Voter, Song Guo, James L. Keck, F. Michael Hoffmann, Scott A. Wildman, Anthony Gitter.
-[Evaluating scalable supervised learning for synthesize-on-demand chemical libraries](https://doi.org/10.26434/chemrxiv-2021-fg8z9-v3). *ChemRxiv* 2021.
+[Evaluating scalable supervised learning for synthesize-on-demand chemical libraries](https://doi.org/10.1021/acs.jcim.3c00912). *Journal of Chemical Information and Modeling* 2023.
 - Shengchao Liu<sup>+</sup>, Moayad Alnammi<sup>+</sup>, Spencer S. Ericksen, Andrew F. Voter, Gene E. Ananiev, James L. Keck, F. Michael Hoffmann, Scott A. Wildman, Anthony Gitter.
 [Practical model selection for prospective virtual screening](https://doi.org/10.1021/acs.jcim.8b00363). *Journal of Chemical Information and Modeling* 2018.
 - Andrew F. Voter<sup>+</sup>, Michael P. Killoran<sup>+</sup>, Gene E. Ananiev, Scott A. Wildman, F. Michael Hoffmann, James L. Keck.
-[A high-throughput screening strategy to identify inhibitors of SSB protein�protein interactions in an academic screening facility](https://doi.org/10.1177/2472555217712001). *SLAS Discovery* 2018.
+[A high-throughput screening strategy to identify inhibitors of SSB protein–protein interactions in an academic screening facility](https://doi.org/10.1177/2472555217712001). *SLAS Discovery* 2018.

 ## patterns